destinygg/destinypositions/docs/politics.md

 Diversity is a good thing, and has been shown time and time again to benefit both countries ( [1](https://www.hamiltonproject.org/charts/high_skilled_immigration_increases_innovation) | [2](https://www.independent.co.uk/news/business/analysis-and-features/immigration-migration-advisory-committee-productivity-skill-gdp-brexit-a8542841.html) ) and companies ( [1](https://www.gartner.com/smarterwithgartner/diversity-and-inclusion-build-high-performance-teams/) | [2](https://www.webershandwick.com/news/paving-the-way-for-diversity-inclusion-success/) | [3](https://www.bcg.com/en-us/publications/2018/how-diverse-leadership-teams-boost-innovation) | [4](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/about-deloitte/us-inclus-millennial-influence-120215.pdf) | [5](https://yello.co/blog/diversity-in-the-workplace-statistics/) | [6](https://www.kaporcenter.org/tech-leavers/) ).
 Countries and companies that engage in high levels of diversity seem to outperform their less diverse counterparts, and it seems to be the case that having a more diverse representation across your population and workforce can be an advantage in and of itself.

 Though it seems hard to imagine, just having a more diverse work-place can be predictive of your ability to outperform average returns in a given environment. ( [1](https://www2.deloitte.com/content/dam/Deloitte/au/Documents/human-capital/deloitte-au-hc-diversity-inclusion-soup-0513.pdf) | [2](https://www.insurance.ca.gov/diversity/41-ISDGBD/GBDExternal/upload/McKinseyDivmatters-201501.pdf) ) There are modern examples of avoidable problems that boil down to a company simply lacking a diverse team.
 One well-known example is [racial discrimination that occurs](https://sitn.hms.harvard.edu/flash/2020/racial-discrimination-in-face-recognition-technology/) in face recognition technology.
 Another example is soap dispensers [not recognizing black hands](https://gizmodo.com/why-cant-this-soap-dispenser-identify-dark-skin-1797931773) over white hands.

-## Affirmative Action

-I am neither for nor against affirmative action — it depends on how it is implemented.

-For example, I am against [California's "woman quota" for corporate boards](https://www.washingtonpost.com/business/2019/11/14/this-state-requires-company-boards-include-women-new-lawsuit-says-thats-unconstitutional/), because it seems like it is going too far.

-Also, see the section on [diversity](#diversity).

 ## Systemic Racism